Restream/reindexer/readme.md

 #### Prerequirements

-Reindexer's core is written in C++17 and uses LevelDB as the storage backend, so the Cmake, C++17 toolchain and LevelDB must be installed before installing Reindexer.
+Reindexer's core is written with C++20 and uses LevelDB as the storage backend, so Cmake, C++20 toolchain and LevelDB must be installed before installing Reindexer.
+Also, OpenMP and BLAS/LAPACK libraries may be required for full vector indexes support.

-To build Reindexer, g++ 8+, clang 7+ or [mingw64](https://sourceforge.net/projects/mingw-w64/) is required.
+To build Reindexer, g++ 10+, clang 15+ or [mingw64](https://sourceforge.net/projects/mingw-w64/) is required.

-In those modes Reindexer's Go-binding depends on reindexer's static libraries (core, server and resource).
+In embedded modes Reindexer's Go-binding depends on reindexer's static libraries (core, server and resource).

 #### Get Reindexer using go.mod